microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=false&ref=main&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json)

 Begin by setting up your own GitHub Codespaces using our [Developing in Codespaces](/docs/deployment/developing_in_a_GitHub_Codespaces.md) documentation.

 *If you want to configure your local desktop for development container or you do not have access to GitHub Codespaces, follow our [Configuring your System for Development Containers](/docs/deployment/configure_local_dev_environment.md) guide.
 More information can be found at [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers).*

-Once you have the completed setting up a GitHub Codespaces, please move on to the Sizing Estimation step.
+Once you have completed setting up a GitHub Codespaces, please move on to the Sizing Estimation step.

-## Sizing Estimator
+## Sizing estimator

  The IA Accelerator needs to be sized appropriately based on your use case.
 Please review our [Sizing Estimator](/docs/costestimator.md) to help find the configuration that fits your needs.

  To change the size of components deployed, make changes in the [Terraform Variables](/infra/variables.tf) file.

-Once you have completed the Sizing Estimator and sized your deployment appropriately, please move on to the Configuring your Environment step.
+Once you have completed the Sizing Estimator and sized your deployment appropriately, please move on to the Configuring your environment step.

-## Upgrading or Migrating from 1.0
+## Upgrading or migrating from 1.0

-If you have an existing 1.0 deployment and you are looking to upgrade that deployment in place, or migrate your existing processed data to a newly deployed instance, review the [Upgrade & Migrate documentation](/docs/deployment/move_or_migrate.md)
+If you have an existing 1.0 deployment and you are looking to upgrade that deployment in place, or migrate your existing processed data to a newly deployed instance, review the [upgrade & migrate documentation](/docs/deployment/move_or_migrate.md).

 ## Configure ENV files